TomPace101/nanopore_diffusion/new_notes.md

 # New Features/Improvements

-_ISSUE_ Templates for request generation may need to contain child requests The reason the templates are dictionaries (instead of just request instances themselves) is that a template may not define enough information for a request to be valid by itself.
-It may need to be filled in during the generation process for that to work.
-But that logic would apply to children of the template as well.
-Currently, that won't work.
-Children of a template have to be provided as request instances in the yaml file.

 _FEATURE_ Run simulations with MPI
 The issue is data extraction: each process only has part of the mesh.
 (See log 2018-05-29.md)